 Hi Sridhar,

-You need not to have any court decision for this.
-In most of te states HRA is 5% of Basic & DA, under House Rent Allownace Act of the concerned state.
-Unser IT Act provisions are made only to give tax benefits.
+You do not need to have any court decision for this.
+In most of the states, HRA is 5% of Basic & DA, under the House Rent Allowance Act of the concerned state.
+Under the IT Act, provisions are made only to provide tax benefits.

-The constitution of India has given you the right fix anybody's salary, within and above legal parameters, and nobody can question it.
+The Constitution of India has given you the right to fix anybody's salary within and above legal parameters, and nobody can question it.
 It is a fundamental right conferred to the employer.

 Regards,